 In order to progress from one semester to the next, the student must complete the curriculum in the prescribed sequence.
 A student who fails an occupational therapy course will be required to repeat the course before progressing to the next sequence.
+The student may repeat only one occupational therapy or biological science course.
 The student must maintain an overall cumulative quality point average of 3.0, earn a minimum grade of C in all natural and biological science courses, and earn a grade of C or P in each occupational therapy course.
 A grade below C is considered failing.
 The student must comply with the occupational therapy program policies and ethical standards of the profession.
 The occupational therapy program reserves the privilege of retaining only those students who, in the judgment of the faculty, satisfy the requirements of scholarship, health and personal suitability for occupational therapy.